ywcui1990/numenta-apps/README.md

   `grok import` supports files in YAML format, if pyyaml is installed and available on the system.

+- `grok (DELETE|GET|POST)`

+  Included in the Grok CLI tool is a lower-level direct API which translates CLI options to direct HTTP calls into the Grok web service.
+For example, to get all available cloudwatch metrics:

+      grok GET SERVER_URL/_metrics/cloudwatch GROK_API_KEY

+  For `grok POST` and `grok DELETE`, where request data may be required, such data can be specified either via the `-d`, or `--data` CLI option, or supplied via STDIN:

+      grok POST SERVER_URL/_models GROK_API_KEY < model-definition.json
+      grok POST SERVER_URL/_models GROK_API_KEY -d model-definition.json
+      grok POST SERVER_URL/_models GROK_API_KEY --data model-definition.json

 *Note to developers:*

 To add a command, create a python module in